MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-improvements-in-windows-10-version-1903.md

 -   Windows 10
 -   Windows Server 2016

+>[!IMPORTANT]
+>Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

+This topic covers improvements introduced in Windows 10, version 1903.

 ## Path-based rules

-Beginning with Windows 10 version 1903, WDAC policies can contain path-based rules.
+Beginning with Windows 10 version 1903, Windows Defender Application Control (WDAC) policies can contain path-based rules.

 - New-CIPolicy parameters
   - FilePath: create path rules under path \<path to scan> for anything not user-writeable (at the individual file level)